Carms-dev/gegi-law-gatsby-netlify/content/cases/lalonde-v-toronto-east-general-hospital.md

 ---
 isCornerstone: false
-caseName: LaLonde v Toronto East General Hospital
+caseName: LaLonde v.
+Toronto East General Hospital
 citation: 2012 HRTO 2153
 description: The applicant contends that the respondent did not provide the staff training on “Transgendered Health Competency” that it confirmed it had